 Whether you’re planning to live or work abroad or you’re just settling into your new life as an expat, you’ll have plenty of things to think about.
 Moving to another country as an expat is an incredible adventure.
-But no matter where you and your family settle, one thing you must consider is the medical treatment costs.
+But no matter where you and your family settle, one thing you must consider is the medical treatment abroad and its costs.
 Healthcare differs abroad, and prices of private medical treatment might vary significantly.
-In this article, we dig into the data of medical treatment costs abroad and cover what you should know about healthcare costs before moving abroad.
+In this article, we dig into the data of medical treatment abroad and cover what you should know about healthcare costs before moving abroad.